Fazenda São José da Boa Vista

 Upon commencement of the harvest in July, the targeted lots are watched very closely.
 Sugar content samples of the cherries in these lots are routinely taken in order to determine when they have arrived at their peak sweetness.
 Once this is has been determined, these cherries are harvested and moved to the drying patios.
 Here they are segregated by lots and laid out in meticulous rows where they will be turned continuously for the next 10-14 days.
 Sun drying under a warm Brazilian winter sun in this “Natural” processing method produces an exceptionally flavorful coffee.

 Unlike the “Washed” processing method (where the fruits of the cherries are stripped off by water), the Natural process relies only on the sun to gently dry the cherries while preserving contact between the fruit sugars and the beans.
 As a result of this, the Natural process typically results in a sweeter, more complex coffee.
 Additionally, since the Washing process requires the use of a large amount of water (and leaves the resulting runoff water highly polluted), the environmental impact of processing coffees Naturally is significantly lower.

 Honoring our Farmers

 Not only do the administrators of our farm span multiple generations of the same family, but so do many of the current farmers and farmhands that nurture every coffee tree on our estate.
-Several of the young farmers of 30+ years ago continue to work on the farm today, and some of them do so along side their children.
-The pride they hold in what they do on the farm, and their vision for the future is nothing short of inspirational.
-Small children, who over a decade ago spoke delightedly about one day being able to drive the tractors on the farm, today are the ones driving them.
+Several of the young farmers of 30+ years ago continue to work on the farm today, and some of them do so alongside their children.
+The pride they hold in what they do on the farm, and their vision for the future, is nothing short of inspirational.
+Small children, who over a decade ago spoke delightedly about one day being able to drive the tractors on the farm, are the ones driving them today.
 The best part, of course, is that they are still smiling.
-They are happy here with us, and we are blessed to have them along side of us as we continue to work towards producing the perfect bean.
+They are happy here with us, and we are blessed to have them alongside us as we continue to work toward producing the perfect bean.